Ways To Save More Money

-No matter if you’re getting ready for retirement, planning to buy a home, or dreaming of a vacation, saving money is important.
+Whether you’re getting ready for retirement, planning to buy a home, or dreaming of a vacation, saving money is important.
 And while we all know we should try to save, it can be tough—especially when you’re only making enough to cover your basic expenses each month.
 Without saving, you might feel like your financial goals are drifting further and further away.
-Not to mention that if you don’t have savings stashed away and a financial emergency happens, you could end up in heavy debt.
+If you don’t have savings stashed away and a financial emergency happens, you could end up in heavy debt.

-Finding ways to save money isn’t always clear.
-But a good first step is to evaluate your current spending habits by looking at your budget.
-But first, see if these common money saving tips can help you save more each week, month, and year.
+Finding ways to save more money isn’t always clear, but you should evaluate your current spending habits by looking at your budget.
+The following tips are ways to save more money each week, month, and year.

 Many of the savings you can find in a weekly budget align to the small amenities that are pleasures—not necessities.
 Making small changes to how you spend each week may save you a lot in the long run.
 Here are some money saving tips to help you reduce your weekly spending:

 Skip the coffee shop: For many folks, coffee or tea is a morning necessity; however, lots of people spend $4 or more each weekday just on the morning cup o’ joe.
 Throw in a breakfast pastry and your budget quickly balloons.
 Even at $20 every week, that’s just over a thousand dollars a year.
 If you’re particular about espresso drinks, it might be worth considering a countertop espresso maker.
 Usually, you can make three fancy drinks—with milk, if you so choose—for the cost of a single drink at your local coffee shop.